lzwjava/blog-source/notes/2025-07-06-maven-exec-java-en.md

 ---
-title: "Run Java Classes with Maven Exec"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Run Java Classes with Maven Exec
 translated: false
-generated: true
 ---

 The `exec:java` goal of the Maven Exec Plugin is a powerful way to run a Java class with a `main` method directly from your Maven build.
 It executes the specified Java class **within the same JVM** as your Maven build, using the project's dependencies as the classpath.